Nephos/danddhelper_exs/README.md

 You can use the following commands:

+- average_attack: set or display the average roll of an attack (on a d20)
 - max: maximum damages inflicted in one round
 - min: minimum damages inflicted in one round
 - mean: average damages inflicted in one round